satyendraniranjan/Flask_Projects/README.md

 How to use
 ====================

+There are three main files in this project to run.
+1) FlightBooking File
 On Windows you should run the following command to Run Project.
 ```
 (myvenv) C:\Path to Project>set FLASK_DEBUG=1